English Language Teaching Statistics

-As the world becomes a more mobile population and trends in traveling for work and pleasure have increased.
+As the world becomes a more mobile population, instances for travelling for work and pleasure have increased.
 There were 4.2 billion air transport journeys in 2018 alone— that’s a 263% increase from 2000.
-Unfortunately, COVID has put air transport to halt, and we will see a dramatic decrease in air travel for 2020.

 Education and travel has been widely affected by the COVID-19 pandemic.
 At The TEFL Academy, we wanted to find out more about TEFL teachers’ thoughts on moving abroad concerning the current situation.

 Growing globalisation and a drastic rise in online learning and education continue to grow the English language market.
 A survey conducted by Wall Street English surveyed individuals’ thoughts on learning English as a foreign language, which revealed that 73% believed that learning English will become a necessity in the coming years.
 In comparison, 65% of these participants thought that the English language helps build relationships around the world.

 The language service industry has seen higher growth as world cultures, economies, and the population becomes increasingly interconnected.
 The global language market has doubled in size since 2009, amounting to a 46.9 billon U.S dollar industry in 2019.

 According to recent research, by 2029 the English language learning market looks set to reach $69.62 billion globally.